How to Implement a Mesh Refinement Study

 Once you’ve completed all of these steps, you are ready to create your plot.
 Add a 1D Plot Group with a Global or Point plot (depending on which parameter you are tracking for your convergence criteria, as described above), and make sure you specify the Data set as Join 1.
 Then type in the expression for the tracking parameter you are monitoring the convergence of and from the x-Axis Data > Axis source data drop-down menu, choose Outer solutions if you are running a Frequency Domain simulation (because your frequency range is considered your inner solution).
 Finally, click the Plot icon above the Settings window and you will see your convergence plot.

 You can download the megaphone model file used in the Postprocessing and Visualization webinar below, which includes the completed mesh refinement study I demonstrated.
-I would recommend you watch the Mesh Refinement Study portion of the webinar.

 Below are a couple of key things that you’ll notice in the final model: